 For full details, refer to the Foreign Languages Policy.

-If the course status is “Wait list”, it means the class is full, but you may enrol on a waiting list.
+- “Wait list” means the class is full, but you may enrol on a waiting list.
 We recommend you do so, because it’s not unusual for class members to drop out during the year, or even before the course commences.
 When this occurs, the next person on the Waitlist will be contacted and admitted to the class.

-Please note that these definitions apply only when enrolling.
-On your own Course Status page on MyU3A, “TBA” is not used, and “Waitlist” means you are either waitlisted or awaiting tutor approval.
+After you have enrolled, you can check your enrolments on your own Class Status page on MyU3A.
+Note that “TBA” is not used, and “Waitlist” means you are either waitlisted or awaiting tutor approval.

 Can I enrol in a course after it has begun?